CumulusNetworks/docs/content/version/cumulus-linux-321/System-Configuration/Configuring-switchd.md

  - /display/CL321/Configuring+switchd
  - /pages/viewpage.action?pageId=5126758
 pageID: 5126758
-product: Cumulus Linux
-version: 3.2.1
-imgData: cumulus-linux-321
-siteSlug: cumulus-linux-321
----
-`switchd` is the daemon at the heart of Cumulus Linux.
+---`switchd` is the daemon at the heart of Cumulus Linux.
 It communicates between the switch and Cumulus Linux, and all the applications running on Cumulus Linux.